ELTERWATER,

 attached to the gate, running over the adjacent tree, with

-attached to it was a heavy metal weight that dangled over the
+attached to it was a heavy metal weight dangling over the

 Crossing the field beyond, we